Guide

 nylas timezone find-meeting --zones "NYC,London,Tokyo"

-# List all timezones (filterable)
+# List all timezones (filterable by region)

 nylas timezone list --filter America11.
 Scripting examples